noahkra/SRCModQueue/README.md

 - View all runs in the current verification queue.
 	- Click on the run ID to open the run submission page in the browser.
 	- Click on the player names to open the player profile in the browser.
+	- Click on the obsolete text (if present) to open the obsoleting run page in the browser.
+	- Hover over the run time to view the second submitted run time (if available).
 - Select the desired runs to download.
 	- Hold down shift to select multiple runs in one go.
 	- Press the checkbox in the table header to select all runs, press it again to deselect all runs.
 - Click the "Download selected" button to bulk download all selected runs simultaniously.
-	- An orange download indicator bar will indicate the progress of the download.
+	- A blue download indicator bar will indicate the progress of the download.
+	- Cancel the download at any time by pressing the cancel icon to the left of the run.
 	- The download indicator bar will turn green when the run is downloaded or if it is already present in the downloads folder.
+	- The download indicator bar will turn red when the download has failed or if there is an incomplete download in the downloads folder.
 - Double click on downloaded runs to highlight them in file explorer.
+- Delete downloads by pressing the bin icon to the left of the run.

 # Known issues
 - Sometimes a download will hang because of the way YouTube works.
 Usually retrying the download will solve this problem.
 In the future an auto-retry feature may be added.
-- Download bars don't resize correctly when resizing the window.
-Not a big issue but if you really can't stand it, pressing the "refresh runs" button will fix it until you resize again.
 - Loading cursor will stay after initial startup.
 Just type in the game you wish to view and it will continue.
 Afterwards this won't happen anymore (it'll load the last viewed game on application launch).